 Healthy, strong trees ABSORB carbon and help cool the planet.
 Increasing levels of carbon dioxide caused by deforestation and fossil fuel combustion trap heat in the atmosphere.
 Trees store harmful greenhouse gases like carbon dioxide into their trunks, branches, and leaves — and release oxygen back into the atmosphere.
 In cities, trees can reduce ambient temperatures by up to 45° F. With more than 50% of the world’s population living in cities pollution and overheating are becoming a real threat.
 Fortunately, a mature tree can absorb an average of 48lbs of carbon dioxide per year, making cities a healthier, safer place to live.

 Wildfires are becoming an increasing threat to the way of life in places such as Western U.S. & Australia.
 A secondary effect of these fires are a reduction in local trees to prevent future fires and combat climate change.
 Wildfire smoke now accounts for 25% of all fine-particle pollution in the US, according to a study by researchers at Stanford that blames climate change for worsening air quality and health risks in both urban and rural communities.
 The researchers predicted dramatic health impacts if nothing is done to slow climate change by slashing emissions and better managing forests.

 As you can see trees are an effective way of breaking the cycle and working towards global climate neutrality.
 We appreciate your support in allowing us to help contribute to a greener future.
-If you're not ready to purchase our products you can counteract your personal climate emissions by planting 8-10 trees a year.
+If you're not ready to purchase our products (like the Classic or Classic Tungsten) you can counteract your personal climate emissions by planting 8-10 trees a year.